Small form factor PC: Nettop

 Until 2005, SFF cases were usually sold as barebones units (case, power supply, and motherboard) to system integrators and home-based builders.
-In 2005, Apple Inc. introduced its Mac Mini (volume of 1.4 L, excluding external power brick).
+In 2005, Apple Inc. introduced its Mac Mini (volume of 1.4 L, excluding external AC adapter).
 Later in the same year, the first AOpen mini PC MP915 (renamed to XC mini in 2007 since "mini PC" could not be registered as a trademark), was announced.
 The size of the XC mini series PC—16.5(W) × 5.0(H) × 16.5(D) cm—makes it one of the smallest desktop PC systems (1.3L volume).
-It was criticized for looking like the Apple Mac Mini but Apple has not taken action on this subject.
+It was criticized for looking like the Apple Mac Mini but Apple did not act on this issue.
 In February 2007, AOpen redesigned the case of the mini PC MP945 series.

-Since 2006, major OEM PC brands such as HP and Dell have begun to sell fully assembled SFF systems.
+Since 2006, major original equipment manufacturer (OEM) PC brands such as Hewlett-Packard (HP) and Dell have begun to sell fully assembled SFF systems.
 These are often described as bookshelf units since they resemble a miniature tower case small enough to fit on a bookshelf.
 The HP Slimline series and Dell Dimension C521 (volume 1.65 L) are good examples of this trend.
 The Maxdata Favorite 300XS is another mini computer.
 The HP Slimline uses a non-standard motherboard that is very similar in size to Mini-ITX.

 In addition to its industrial use, the extremely small Mini-ITX motherboard form factor has also been incorporated into SFF computers.
 These are often extremely compact, incorporating low-power components such as the VIA C3 processors.
 The Travla C134 is an example of this design.
-At 17.8 x 25.4 x 5.1 cm (7 × 10 × 2") the Travla C134 is somewhat larger than the Mac mini which is 16.5 x 16.5 x 5.1 cm (6.5 × 6.5 × 2") and barely bigger than a standard 13.3 cm (5.25") optical drive.
+At 17.8 x 25.4 x 5.1 cm the Travla C134 is somewhat larger than the Mac mini which is 16.5 x 16.5 x 5.1 cm and barely bigger than a standard 13.3 cm optical drive.

-Beginning in 2007, several other companies have released other very small computers that besides a small size, focus on a low price, and extremely high power efficiency (typically 10 W or below in use).
+Starting in 2007, several other companies released other very small computers that besides a small size, focus on a low price, and high power efficiency (typically 10 W or below in use).
 These include the Zonbu, fit-PC, Linutop, and A9home.
 With the release of Intel Atom CPU, AOpen also made Nettop systems: the uBox series with model LE200 and LE210.
 The uBox series equips a dual-core Intel Atom 270/330 processor, single-channel DDR-II 533/667 memory, Intel 945GC+ICH7 chipset, three SATA connectors and 5.1-channel high-definition audio output.

 Apple's 2024 Mac mini with the M4 system-on-a-chip (SoC) features a significantly smaller design than earlier models, with a 5x5-inch form factor often described as slightly larger than an Apple TV 4K.